MichalPac/2024-Italian-GP-Dashboard/README.md

 - Box plot to show pace for each team in the race.
 - Scatter plot to show the correlation between tire life and lap times.
-- Line plot to show position changes during the race
+- Line plot to show position changes during the race.

 All code can be found [here](https://github.com/MichalPac/2024-Italian-GP-Dashboard/blob/main/Italian-GP-Analysis-Notebook.ipynb)